mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 of the movement were developed in 988 by Dr.
 Johann Kramm at a university on Shudusham, only four parsecs from [[Capital]].
-This movement posited that the human spirit was diminished in high- technology societies but that it could be replenished by celebrating one or more of the myriad cultures of Charted Space, both current or historical.
+This movement posited that the human spirit was diminished in high-technology societies but that it could be replenished by celebrating one or more of the myriad cultures of Charted Space, both current or historical.
 People were encouraged to select a culture, study it with